VctorAHernndez/Rummy/README.md

 2. The next card from the Deck is turned face-up and placed in the discard pile (i.e. Stack).
 3. In each turn, a player:
 	1. Draws from the Deck or Stack
-	2. Does some optional options:
+	2. Does some optional actions:
 		* Lay a Set on the table
 		* Lay a Run on the table
-		* Lay cards that fit in sets or runs already on the table
+		* Lay cards that fit in Sets or Runs already on the table
-	3. Discards to the Stack (~~If a player is able to lay all remaining cards on the table at the end of a turn, the discard is optional????~~)
+	3. Discards to the Stack
+		* (~~Though, if a player is able to lay all remaining cards on the table at the end of a turn, the discard is optional~~)?
 4. The game is over when either:
 	* One player is out of cards, or...
+		* In which case, said player is crowned winner
-	* the cards from the stock pile are exhausted
+	* The cards from the stock pile are exhausted
-		* If the cards from the Deck are exhausted, all players count the points remaining in their hands and the lowest value hand wins (ties are possible!)
+		* If the cards from the Deck are exhausted, all players count the points remaining in their hands, and the lowest value hand wins (ties are possible!)

 ### Points Scheme